How Weeds are Sneaky and Ruin Your Yard (Life)

-Skipping a workout isn’t a big deal until it turns into skipping a month.
+Skipping a workout isn’t a big deal until it turns into missing a month of workouts.

-Enjoying an unhealthy meal won’t immediately ruin your health until you’re doing it every day for couple weeks.
+Enjoying an unhealthy meal won’t immediately ruin your health until you’re doing it every day for a couple of weeks.

-Staying up late and not getting enough sleep to watch a special show won’t chronically ruin your energy until you get inadequate sleep for a whole week.
+Staying up late and not getting enough sleep to watch a particular show won’t chronically ruin your energy until you get inadequate sleep for a whole week.
 That always made NHL playoffs difficult.

 Weeds are sneaky